vindevoy/cherryblog/src/data/pages/about.md

 ### Version(s)

-The current version is 1.1.0.
+The current version is depicted in the version widget.
 The code is tagged on Github for each released version.

 ### Roadmap